vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-clusters.md

    docker kill $(docker ps -q)
    ```

-1. (Optional): Prune all existing containers, volumes, and images
+1. (Optional): Run the following command to prune all existing containers, volumes, and images.
+    Warning: Read the prompt carefully before running the command, as it erases the majority of what is cached in your Docker environment.
+While this ensures your environment is clean before starting, it also significantly increases bootstrapping time if you already had the Docker images downloaded.

    ```sh
     docker system prune -a --volumes
    ```

-   > Read the prompt carefully, this will erase a majority of what is cached in your Docker environment.
-   > While this will ensure your environment is clean before starting, it will also significantly increase bootstrapping
-   > time if you already had the docker images downloaded.

 1. Initialize the Tanzu kickstart UI.

    ```sh